-ADVANCED PLACEMENT FOR EARNED HIGH SCHOOL CREDITS.
-Students may earn credit for college-level courses based on completion of specified high school courses through the North Carolina High School to Community College Articulation Agreement.
+and credit for college-level courses based on completion of specified high school courses through the North Carolina High School to Community College Articulation Agreement.
 The students must have earned a grade of "A" or "B" on the high school course and must have received a raw score of 80 or higher on the appropriate VoCATS exam.
 To receive articulated credit, students must enroll at the community college within two years of their high school graduation date.
 For advanced placement procedures and a complete list of high school courses, contact an area high school counselor or the Registrar at MCC.